yutatoyama/AppliedEconometrics2020/README.md

 # Lecture Material for Applied Econometrics (Spring 2020)

 ## Introduction
-This is the git repo for applied econometrics course for undergraduate students at Waseda university.
+This website is for applied econometrics course for undergraduate students at Waseda university.
-This repo is maintained by [Yuta Toyama](https://yutatoyama.github.io/).
+The Github repo is maintained by [Yuta Toyama](https://yutatoyama.github.io/).

 ## Lecture note

-**Notice: Notes are tentative.**
+**Note (as of 3/30)**
+1. Notes to be updated.
+2. Slides are not properly formatted yet.

+---

 1. Introduction [[Note]](01_Introduction/Introduction_doc.html)
 2. R Basics 1 [[Note]](02_RIntro/02_programmingR.html)